 I still wonder, now, if Amy knew what was coming.
 She was already pretty attached to me.
 It was hard to say for sure.
 She and Saki liked to cuddle around my big belly on the couch at night.
 Some nights I would sleep there.
 Life seemed pretty good.

-I remember that first waiting room afterwards, back in the hospital.
+I remember that first waiting room after the death of my son.
 I remember walking in, surrounded by people.
-They were pregnant and they were holding newborn babies, and I wanted to scream, “What is this nightmare?
-What happened to my life?”
+They were pregnant and they were holding newborn babies, and I wanted to scream.
+And now I’m in a different place, and I want to say that I still see you.

 This has been a long year, and every time I think I’m okay, I find new heartbreak; new fears.
 I also find new joy.
 Because the day before I said goodbye to Amy Anne, I took a chance on new life, and I am both terrified & ecstatic to announce that this spring, Adrian James will become a big brother.